celeste-zeng/Polya_Urn/index.md

 Only by doing so can we discover its correlation with a specific distribution.

 ### Asymptotic analysis of Pólya urns with the same initial conditions

+In the 4 histograms below, we record the ratios of black balls after 1000 draws in 10,000 trials given 4 diffrent sets of initial conditions.

+The red curve represents the probability density function(pdf) of the corredponding Beta(a, b).
+(a: initial number of black balls; b: initial number of black balls)

 <img src="beta11.png" width="45%" height="45%"/>    <img src="beta55.png" width="45%" height="45%"/>
 <img src="beta16.png" width="45%" height="45%"/>    <img src="beta73.png" width="45%" height="45%"/>